-We have utilized the plans within the Rood report to establish the size parameters for the drain and the details to be used in establishing the new bridge culvert installation.
-We have also used this report to establish the drain profile grades, and to assist us in establishing the design grade for the subject farm access bridge installation.
-The Schedule of Assessment in the latest drainage report was used as a guide to establish the upstream watershed area and flows to be used in the design of the bridge.
+We also referred to the watershed plan dated January 9th, 2001, prepared by Gerard Rood, P.Eng., for establishing the watershed and referenced the Revised Maintenance Schedule dated February 5th, 2001.
+We have utilized the plans within the Peralta report to establish the size parameters for the drain and the details to be used in establishing the replacement bridge culvert installation.
+We have also used this report to establish the drain profile grades, and to assist us in establishing the design grade for the subject replacement farm access bridge installation.
+The 2001 Schedule of Assessment is the latest schedule and was used as a guide to establish the upstream watershed area and flows to be used in the design of the bridge.